Top 5 Project Management Podcast Sites

 Advantages of Listening to Podcasts

-Another important advantage of listening to project management podcasts is using it to fulfill the PMI’s Continuing Certification Requirements.
-Just by listening to a PM-related podcast, project managers can earn Professional Development Units (PDU) to help them accumulate the required PDUs during the 3-year cycle.
-According to the latest PDU Category Structure and Policies from the PMI, 1 PDU can be earned for every 1 hour spent in a self-directed learning activity (Category C), and up to a total of 30 PDUs per cycle can be earned for this category, of which listening to a podcast qualifies as a self-learning activity.
+Listening to PM podcasts also can fulfill the PMI Continuing Certification Requirements (CCR).
+Project professionals can earn and accumulate required PDUs during the 3-year cycle.
+They can earn 1 PDU for every hour spent in a self-directed learning activity, and up to a total of 30 PDUs per cycle is allowed.
+Listening to a podcast qualifies as a self-learning activity.

 The Top 5 PM Podcast Sites